-The Company has \$245 million of goodwill as of December 31, 2019.
+The Company has no goodwill as of December 31, 2020.
 Generally accepted accounting principles require the Company to test goodwill for impairment at least annually or more frequently whenever events or circumstances occur indicating that it might be impaired.
 The Company conducts goodwill impairment testing annually in the fourth quarter of each fiscal year, and more frequently on an interim basis, when an event occurs or changes in circumstances indicate that the fair value of a reporting unit may have declined below its carrying value.
 Events or circumstances which could indicate a probable impairment include, but are not limited to, a significant reduction in worldwide oil and gas prices or drilling; a significant reduction in profitability or cash flow of oil and gas companies or drilling contractors; a significant reduction in worldwide well completion and remediation activity; a significant reduction in capital investment by other oilfield service companies; or a significant increase in worldwide inventories of oil or gas.

 Impairment of goodwill is tested at the reporting unit level by comparing the reporting unit's carrying amount, including goodwill, to the estimated fair value of the reporting unit.
 If the carrying amount of the reporting unit exceeds its fair value, goodwill impairment is recorded based on that difference up to the total amount of goodwill for that reporting unit.
+During 2020, to align with the updates to the operational and management structure, the Company combined two reporting units within the U.S. reportable segment, U.S. Energy and U.S. Supply Chain, each with goodwill of zero prior to and after the combination.
+As of December 31, 2020, the Company has four reporting units; U.S. Energy, U.S. Process Solutions, Canada and International.